-(ii) the full name and location (city, state and country) of each educational institution attended by the applicant for primary and secondary schooling and any relevant tertiary and vocational schooling.
+(ii) the full name and location (city, state and country) of each educational institution attended by the applicant for secondary schooling and any relevant tertiary and vocational schooling.

+[Regulation 140 amended in Gazette 13 Dec 2013 p.
+6162.]

 141. Additional information for application for determination of equivalent qualification

-The following documents must also be provided with an application for determination of an equivalent qualification —
+(1) The following documents must also be provided with an application for determination of an equivalent qualification —